freebsd/freebsd-quarterly/2019q3/pf_sigs.md

 Contact: Konstantin Belousov, <kib@FreeBSD.org>

 Due to the obvious neccessity, handling of the page faults is separated into two pieces.
-First one is the architecture-depended low level machine exceptions handler, and the second one is the architecture-independed vm_fault() function in sys/vm/vm_fault.c.
+First one is the architecture-dependent low level machine exceptions handler, and the second one is the architecture-independent vm_fault() function in sys/vm/vm_fault.c.
-Typically machine-depended code for page faults consists of three components, one is a trampoline written in assembly, which creates the C execution environment and gathers hardware-supplied data about page fault reason, second is common trap() function which is common C-level
+Typically machine-dependent code for page faults consists of three components, one is a trampoline written in assembly, which creates the C execution environment and gathers hardware-supplied data about page fault reason, second is common trap() function which is common C-level